nvareille/Khelljyr/README.md

   When you allocate memory with Khelljyr (alloc(), custom_alloc()) or you have memory that must be handled (resource_handle()), everything will be cleared when the window is destroyed.
 Forget about memory leaks with this feature !

+- MessageManager:

+  A powerfull message abstraction.
+It is very easy to create a message and send it to the phone.
+It handles success and failures

 - Img: